COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     Then I want this project to have a subpage to display the details and metrics

     And this keeps the main page simple, making it easier to classify, find and update, avoiding confusion caused by stacking all content together.

+  **Scenario 2:** Iconization function

+    Given a user is managing tasks in a task management system

+    When the user interacts with the task list

+    And uses icons to perform quick actions such as editing, completing, or deleting tasks

+    Then the user can intuitively understand and execute actions without needing additional instructions

+    And the page remains clean and organized with minimal text clutter

+**Scenario 2:** Iconization function

+    Given  a project has a large number of files

+    When users need to view detailed information

+    And the user clicks an "expand" button or icon to reveal more details

+    Then the additional information is displayed below

 Page clarity is also one of the client's requirements, so the priority is must-have.
 The main information of each project will be concentrated on the main page, while detailed project information and specific details will be stored in related subpages.
 In this way, users can browse and manage each project more systematically, reducing confusion and unnecessary information stacking.